Wednesday, 30 March 2016

 METHOD :

-Lightly roast the almonds, cashews and pistachios and transfer to a grinder.
-Add raisin, fennel powder, green cardamom powder and 1tbsp sugar too to it.
+Lightly roast the almonds, cashew nuts and the pistachios and transfer to a grinder.
+Add the raisin, fennel powder, green cardamom powder and 1tbsp sugar too to it.
 Grind to a coarse powder.

-Pour the milk in a heavy bottomed vessel.
+Pour the milk into a heavy bottomed vessel.
 Put for boil.
 Keep stirring.
-After 10 minutes, add the sugar and condensed milk.
+After 10 minutes, add the sugar and the condensed milk.

 As the milk gets thicker, say after 5-8 minutes, add the coarsely ground nuts.
 Let boil for 2-3 minutes.